PumasAI-Labs/Workshops/docs/index.md

 If you are planning to run a Pumas workshop please make sure you have checked for all of the items above:

-1. :material-check: **Decide on which workshop curriculum** from the PLACEHOLDER would best serve your learners.
+1. :material-check: **Decide on which workshop curriculum** from the table above would best serve your learners.
    Check for all the pre-requisites in the curriculum, specially previous pharmacometrics knowledge.